2026 Program

 AI promises speed, scale and productivity.
 But it also raises serious questions about power, displacement and oversight.
 This is a conversation for anyone navigating leadership and business.

-with Toby Walsh and Danny Almagor
+with Air Vice Marshall Ben Sleeman, Toby Walsh and Danny Almagor

 AI is reshaping power on a global scale, from intelligence gathering to autonomous drones.
 Can we trust technology to protect us, or will AI in defence and surveillance undermine global peace?